forc-db/ForC/how_to/edit_the_data_(overview).md

 *Github links are provided in this guide, but once these repositories are downloaded, the files can be opened straight from the local file sources.*

 ## Preparing for data entry
 We recommend having this guide and the [metadata](https://github.com/forc-db/ForC/tree/master/metadata) for each .csv file open for easy reference.
+Note that some fields of metadata tables are cut off from view when viewed online (need to scroll across table to see all).
 Alternatively, the metadata can be viewed as a continuous pdf [here](https://esajournals.onlinelibrary.wiley.com/action/downloadSupplement?doi=10.1002%2Fecy.2229&file=ecy2229-sup-0002-MetadataS1.pdf).

 4. Acquire the original data publication and supplement if available.
 Save in [References](https://github.com/forc-db/References) repository.